 I find myself having moved to rest my back.
 It is essentially too early to lie down and struggle to fall asleep, so I sit, worrying myself over today’s lapse from sanity.
 Though there is no clock in here to tell me of the time, I know that I had stood there for hours.
 The dull throb behind my eyes proves it to me, and the undeniable fact that an orange glow had replaced the brilliant white orb of the sun.
 It will soon be dark, and the automated light that buzzes its artificial rays over my notebook and abandoned pen will shut off to wash me in darkness.

 The color red pools on the side of my finger nail.
 I taste iron and realize that I had been chewing again.
 Biting my nails is such a disgusting habit, but I do not really bite anymore.
 I had resigned myself to chew at the sore pieces on my thumbs till they grow numb.
 It allows for a coherent flow of thought - a pleasure that will not come effortlessly.
 As the discomforting illusion of escaping this hellish place clings to the puddle of heat in the back of my head, I hear a faint click.

 Silence is drawn to the darkness.
 It weighs upon my shoulders.
 I have often let my imagination form a creature of sorts during the nights when I lie awake surrounded by the opaque blanket of black that permeates the walls and my skin like a mist one would feel standing atop a cliff with waves crashing some feet beneath your toes.
 This creature has hands larger than my face and he presses against my chest till breath comes to me as shallow inhales.
 I have heard him laugh.
 On nights when even the air conditioner grows quiet, his raspy chuckles tickle my ears...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, The Girl Who...Write a Review